-Nope.
-Day Trading involves buying and selling stocks on the same day.
-The Motley Fool recommends stocks they want you to hold stocks for years, not minutes.
+No. Day Trading involves buying and selling stocks on the same day.
+The Motley Fool recommends stocks they want you to hold for years, not minutes.

-It is more focused on buy & hold portfolios that is seeking capital growth.
-This involves a lot less stress and growth for the long-term.
+It is focused on buy & hold portfolios that seek capital growth.
+This involves a lot less stress and more growth for the long-term.

 So… is the Motley Fool Stock Advisor worth the money?

 Of all the stock subscriptions I have tried over the years, Motley Fool’s Stock Advisor has been the most profitable for me.
 And it is probably one of the best investments I make each year.
 Just look at my TSLA trade above that they recommended!
 The Motley Fool Stock Advisor is definitely worth its $199 retail price, and is most definitely worth the $79 for the first 12 months for new subscribers.